neos/neos-development-collection/Neos.Fusion.Afx/README.md

 This is highly experimental and will very likely change in the future.

+## Installation

+Installation

+PackageFactory.AtomicFusion.AFX is available via packagist.
+Just add "packagefactory/atomicfusion-afx" : "dev-master"`` to the require-section of the composer.json or run composer require `packagefactory/atomicfusion-afx dev-master.

 ## Usage

 With this package the following fusion code